Chair of Trustees

 Join us in Beating Macular Disease

-Are you somebody who would love to use your coordination skills to help us Beat Macular Disease?
-Join the Macular Society as our senior community engagement manager for Northern Ireland and help us Beat Macular Disease by supporting our incredible fundraisers and growing our community.
+Are you an experienced volunteer recruiter who would love to use your skills to help us Beat Macular Disease?
+Are you proactive and motivated by results?
+Join the Macular Society as a volunteer support officer, and use your talents to help us recruit new volunteers.

 About the Macular Society